Back-testing your trading ideas

 Advanced concepts

-Until now we discussed fairly simple use of the back tester.
-AmiBroker, however supports much more sophisticated methods and concepts that will be discussed later on in this chapter.
-Please note that the beginner user should first play a little bit with the easier topics described above before proceeding.
+Until now, we discussed fairly simple use of the backtester.
+AmiBroker, however, supports much more sophisticated methods and concepts that will be discussed later in this chapter.
+Please note that a beginner user should first experiment a little with the easier topics described above before proceeding.

 a) AFL scripting host for advanced formula writers